TrevorN1126/express-mongo-rest-api-server/README.md

 ## Overview

 This is a boilerplate application for building REST APIs with Express, Mongoose, permission based JWT Authentication and Mocha tests.
+Created with attempting to follow [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices) as closely as possible.

 ### Features